NickHale1/NetworkProgramingFinalConnect4/README.md

 2. Connect to an existing game
 3. Play a full match with win conditions

+## Getting Started
+# Install
+1. Clone the repository to your IDE of choice.
+(Eclipse)

+# Run
+1. Navigate to the GUI package in the src folder and run the board controller class
+2. A GUI will appear to setup the game
+3. Once the game is set up, you can play through the IDE's console.

+## Demo Video
+- add link

 ## Team members

 * Nick Hale, Game Logic Designer